On the Fragility of Contribution Score Computation in Federated Learning: Results

 \section{Results}

 In this section, we present the empirical results of our two-pronged investigation into the fragility of contribution scores.
-We first analyze the Architectural Sensitivity of scores by evaluating how different aggregation strategies impact the resulting score distributions.
-We then evaluate the effectiveness of our two proposed Intentional Manipulation attacks, \emph{Self Improvement} and \emph{Targeted Decrease}, and discuss the practical implications.
+We first analyze the Architectural Sensitivity of scores by evaluating how different aggregation methods impact the resulting score distributions.
+We then evaluate the effectiveness of our two proposed Intentional Manipulation attacks and discuss the practical implications.